How Qigong can help

 A study was conducted of 100 senile and pre-senile patients divided in half (50 control, 50 experiment).
-After six-months of Qigong, the experimental group improved by 80% whereas the control group improved by 45%.
+After six months of Qigong, the experimental group improved by 80% whereas the control group improved by 45%.
 These results show that practicing Qigong was superior to walking or running in reducing symptoms of ageing and senility.

 Qigong increases Superoxide Dismutase or (SOD)

 SOD is known as the anti-ageing enzyme because it helps destroy free radicals, which cause ageing.
 As we age, we produce less SOD.
 A study was conducted of 200 retired workers consisting of 100 males and 100 females divided equally into 2 groups.
-Researchers found higher SOD levels in the Qigong group than the control group.
+Researchers found higher SOD levels in the Qigong group than in the control group.